jeonghanlee/kakaotalk-env/README.md

 ## Upgrade

 The automatic update doesn't work.
 However, we can install it again from scratch.
-It will have the latest version.
+If there is a running KakaoTalk, this rule will stop it.

 ```bash
 make upgrade